 - Hair, skin and nail health: Often known as a beauty supplement, collagen is an important component of strong nails, healthy hair and youthful-looking skin.

--Musculoskeletal health: Collagen can also help support the bones, joints, ligaments and tendons.
-One study even found that athletes who supplemented with collagen noticed a decrease in their likelihood of injury.
+- Musculoskeletal health: Collagen can also help support the bones, joints, ligaments and tendons.

 When it comes to selecting the right collagen for your coffee, here are a few ideas.